odinuv/web/en/apv/walkthrough/backend-select/index.md

 {% endhighlight %}

 ### Finalizing
 There are many other solutions how the above code can be written.
-However it is very important to maintain consistency of the program behavior in that each branch of the condition changes the state of the program in a same way.
-Notice that no matter what branch of the first condition is executed, we will **always have `$keyword` variable defined as a string** although its content may vary.
+However, it is very important to maintain consistency of the program behavior -- each branch of the condition changes the state of the program in a same way.
+Notice that no matter what branch of the first condition is executed, we will **always have the `$keyword` variable defined as a string** although its content may vary.
-If you look at the second condition, you'll see that no matter which branch gets executed, we will **always have `$stmt` variable defined with an executed SQL statement**.
-It is therefore very important to call `execute` in the first branch of that condition, to make the output compatible with the output of the second branch.
+If you look at the second condition, you'll see that no matter which branch gets executed, we will **always have the `$stmt` variable defined with an executed SQL statement**.
+It is therefore very important to call `execute` in the first branch of that condition to make the output compatible with the output of the second branch.
 This approach to writing the code prevents a lot of bugs and weird situations.
 But it requires you to ask 'what should be the outcome of this piece of code' ?